Donearm/Scientia/content/history/Buddhism.md

 Come unto me, for my yoga is natural and my lordship is gentle—and you shall find repose for yourselves.
 ```
 thus literally naming Yoga in a text of very early Christianity.
 It is also stated by Dio Chrysostum and Clement (respectively 1st and 2nd century A.D.) that in Alexandria, Egypt, Indian scholars were a common sight (cit needed).

+## Similitudes between Buddhism and Western philosophies

+### Hegesians

+[Hegesias of Cyrene](https://en.wikipedia.org/wiki/Hegesias_of_Cyrene) (fl.
+290 BC) argued how happiness was impossible to achieve and the goal of life should be to avoid pain and sorrow.

+He arguably wrote a book called _Death by Starvation_ that persuaded so many people that death was more desirable than life that he was banned from teaching in Alexandria.

+Hegesias was living before the edicts of Ashoka (268-232 BC) and the missionaries the Indian king sent to the Hellenistic world.
+Therefore the connection to Buddhism should have happened earlier, unrelated with Ashoka's reign.

+### Dionysus in India

+Fairly attested throughout the Greek texts is the belief that the God Dionysus travelled and subdued India (parts of).
+He was called Nysian/Nysean by the Indians.